How to Plan a Trip to Mexico

 Mexico is the most popular foreign destination for American tourists, but planning a trip to Mexico isn’t as simple as planning a domestic vacation.
 Let’s take a look at how geography, amenities, and safety all must be considered as you plan a trip to Mexico.

 There’s no questioning Mexico’s popularity.
-According to the federal International Trade Administration, Americans made more than 30 million trips to Mexico through the first 11 months of 2022, compared with 34 million visits overseas.
+According to the federal International Trade Administration, Americans made more than 19 million trips to Mexico through the first half of 2025, compared with 26.5 million visits overseas.

 So the good news is that when you’re planning a Mexican vacation, you’re certainly not alone.